Khan/mathquill/docs/Config.md

 `.moveOutOf(direction, mathField)`, `.deleteOutOf(direction, mathField)`, `.selectOutOf(direction, mathField)`, `.upOutOf(mathField)`, `.downOutOf(mathField)`

 The `*OutOf` handlers are called when a cursor movement would cause the cursor to leave the MathQuill mathField.
-These let you integrate cursor movement seamlessly between your code and MathQuill.
+These var you integrate cursor movement seamlessly between your code and MathQuill.
 For example, when the cursor is at the right edge, pressing the Right key causes the `moveOutOf` handler to be called with `MQ.R` and the math field API object.
 Pressing Backspace causes `deleteOutOf` to be called with `MQ.L` and the API object.

 ## enter(mathField)